 All travel must be authorized and approved by the proper authority before the travel takes place.
 Reimbursement by the College will be limited to those expenses necessarily incurred in the performance of a public purpose authorized by law.
 For specifics about travel and reimbursement, refer to Pensacola State College Policy 6Hx20.5.008, and section 5 of the Pensacola State College Procedures.
-The web link to initiate the request for travel may be found at http://piratenet/docs/Travel/travel_auth_request_form.pdf.
 Faculty members should consult the current collective bargaining agreement for specific terms and conditions affecting travel.